Liaison Office

 Distribution of data

 AS recognizes the many benefits of archiving research data.
 AS expects to archive all data from which published results are derived in a public repository.
 Nucleotide and protein sequences and microarray data including single nucleotide polymorphisms (SNPs), short tandem repeat polymorphisms (STRP) and copy-number variants (CNVs) must be deposited in international public databases (DDBJ, EMBL, GenBank, etc.) and be accessible without restriction from the date of publication.
 All accepted manuscripts are required to publish a data availability statement to confirm the presence or absence of shared data.
 If you have shared data, this statement will describe how the data can be accessed, and include a persistent identifier (e.g., a DOI for the data, or an accession number) from the repository where you shared the data.
 Authors will be required to confirm adherence to the policy.
 If you cannot share the data described in your manuscript, for example for legal or ethical reasons, or do not intend to share the data then you must provide the appropriate data availability statement.
 AS notes that FAIR data sharing allows for access to shared data under restrictions (e.g., to protect confidential or proprietary information) but notes that the FAIR principles encourage you to share data in ways that are as open as possible (but that can be as closed as necessary).
-Sample statements are available here.
-If published, all statements will be placed in the heading of your manuscript.
+Sample statements are available below.
+These statements should be placed in the “Materials and Methods” of your manuscript.

 Conflict of interest